SailNav. Search

 Icon Description

-Power head-on (both to starboard) Power-driven — head-on meeting
+Head-on power-driven (both to starboard) Power-driven — head-on situation

-Both alter course to starboard to pass port-to-port.
+Both shall alter course to starboard to pass on each other's port side.

-Crossing: coming from starboard (you give way) Power-driven — crossing (other on your starboard)
+Crossing: coming from starboard (you give way) Power-driven — crossing (the other on your starboard)

-You give way: alter course to starboard and pass astern of them.
+You give way: alter course to starboard and pass astern.
 (Rule 15)

-Crossing: coming from port (you stand on) Power-driven — crossing (other on your port)
+Crossing: coming from port (you stand on) Power-driven — crossing (the other on your port)

-You stand on; the other vessel gives way to starboard and passes astern of you.
+You stand on; the other gives way to starboard and passes astern.

-The overtaking vessel always gives way, with a safe and clear maneuver.
+The overtaker always gives way, with a safe and clear maneuver.
 (Rule 13)

 Sail vs sail: opposite tacks Sail vs sail — opposite tacks

-I have right of way.
-The port tack vessel gives way (I am on starboard tack).
+I have priority.
+The vessel on port tack gives way (I receive wind from starboard).
 (Rule 12)

 Sail vs sail: opposite tacks Sail vs sail — opposite tacks

-I do not have right of way.
-The port tack vessel gives way (I am on port tack).
+I do not have priority.
+The vessel on port tack gives way (I receive wind from port).
 (Rule 12)

 Sail vs sail: same tack Sail vs sail — same tack

-I have right of way.
+I have priority.
 The windward vessel gives way to the leeward vessel.
-I am leeward.
+I am to leeward.
 (Rule 12)

 Sail vs sail: same tack Sail vs sail — same tack

-I do not have right of way.
+I do not have priority.
 The windward vessel gives way to the leeward vessel.
-I am windward.
+I am to windward.
 (Rule 12)

 Sound Signals at Sea